Black Maps and Motel Rooms: Plot

-Semyon asks Jordan (Kelly Reilly) to pack her stuff and leave for now, with Nails accompanying her.
-Semyon then starts getting money, tickets, new IDs, cars, and weapons, intending for them to flee to Venezuela.
-He also meets with Chessani (Ritchie Coster), informing him of Tony's partnership with Osip and McCandless.
-He is also approached by Osip, who claims that he is buying the casino and offers him a position working for him, something that Semyon goes along with it.
-Later, Semyon evacuates the casino on a false alarm, kills one of Osip's guards and burns down the casino and some other properties.
+Semyon starts gathering money, plane tickets, new IDs, cars, and weapons, intending for him and Jordan to flee to Venezuela.
+He also meets with Chessani (Ritchie Coster) at the casino bar, informing him of his son Tony's partnership with Osip and McCandless.
+Moments later, he is approached by Osip, who claims that he is buying the casino and offers Semyon a position working for him.
+Semyon goes along with it, feigning deference about his lack of experience in the land deal.
+Later, Semyon evacuates the casino on a false alarm by telling security about a gas leak.
+He then kills one of Osip's guards, cuts a gas line, and pours gasoline over the floors of the casino and several other properties.
+From the top of a nearby hill, Semyon watches his former businesses burn.

-Woodrugh informs Velcoro that he must deal with the blackmail and goes to the location, where Miguel (Gabriel Luna) leads him to meet Holloway, the person responsible for the blackmail.
-He is led to a group of men from Black Mountain private security led by Holloway, who asks for the documents, to which he says he could call Velcoro to get them.
+Woodrugh informs Velcoro that he must deal with the blackmail and goes to the location, where Glib is found standing.
+Glib reveals he now works in private security for Catalast and was tasked with investigating Woodrugh after the Lacey Lindel (Ashley Hinshaw) incident, making sure that Woodrugh did not break confidentiality surrounding his time at Black Mountain.
+Glib leads him through an underground tunnel to meet Holloway, the person responsible for the blackmail messages, as well as a group of men from Black Mountain.
+Holloway asks for the stolen documents, to which Woodrugh says he could call and set up Velcoro for.
 As he tries to call, he attacks Holloway and holds him at gunpoint.
-He knocks him out and starts running as his henchmen shoot at him.
-Back at the motel room, Velcoro and Bezzerides share their frustrations and they have sex.
+After knocking him out, Woodrugh starts running as Holloway's henchmen shoot at him.

+Back in the motel room, Velcoro and Bezzerides look through Vera's photos, and identify a woman at a party as Erica, Caspere's secretary in the city manager's office.
+However, Bezzerides mentions that Vera identified the woman as someone named Laura, which is also the name of one of the orphans from the 1992 robbery.
+Velcoro and Bezzerides examine the photo of the orphans side-by-side with the party photo.
+Later, the two connect emotionally through their respective traumas and have sex.

-Woodrugh evades some of the hitmen, killing all of them, using Miguel as a human shield.
-He uses many routes to escape the location and get signal for the phone.
+Woodrugh evades the hitmen and kills all of them, including Glib, who he uses as a human shield.
+Woodrugh escapes from the tunnels, finally getting a signal for his phone.
 Just as he is leaving, Burris shoots him in the back and then in the head, killing him.
-Burris then leaves in a car, leaving Woodrugh's corpse behind.
+Burris then evacuates the scene, leaving Woodrugh's corpse behind.